Sony unveils its cinematic flagship, the Xperia 1

 As for movie shooting, Sony collaborated with the engineers from its professional digital cinema camera division CineAlta.
 You can shoot 4K HDR at 24 fps in a 21:9 widescreen cinetmatic format.
 To help get rid of camera shake, Sony has created a hybrid stabilization system that runs its optical SteadyShot tech.
 You also get eight cinematic color presets to create different moods.

 4K smartphone screens have been pretty rare, with Sony one of the few to do it before with the Xperia X5 Premium in 2015.
 But it has considerably increased the quality since then.
 The latest model has an OLED, rather than an LCD screen, for one thing.
-Sony said it's "inspired by master monitor color reproduction from Sony's professional technology, which is used in leading Hollywood studio productions.
+Sony said it's "inspired by master monitor color reproduction from Sony's professional technology, which is used in leading Hollywood studio productions."
 That means you get 10-bit (1 billion) colors, as well as support for the professional ITU-R BT.2020 color space.
 In other words, you'll be able to watch movies exactly the way the creators intended.

 However, it's difficult to find 21:9 content on sites like YouTube, so you'll most likely get black bars on the side most of the time.
 The Xperia 1 also has no notch, just a large bezel on top for the front camera.
 Given the large size and aspect ratio of the phone, that makes it incredibly tall compared to notched models like Samsung's S10+ and the iPhone XS Max.